-To fight hunger across the world, WFP needs to be able to rely on a strong supply chain of reliable and reputable suppliers.
+To fight hunger worldwide, WFP relies on a strong supply chain of reliable and reputable suppliers.
 With no space for trial and error, the agency requires that all potential suppliers apply to the WFP Registered Supplier Roster.
 The registrations are submitted through the United Nations Global Marketplace portal -- www.ungm.org.

-To be considered for registration, potential suppliers of food, goods and services must provide correct information.
-Also, please ensure that the items offered are within the WFP core procurement requirement -- a list can be found in Doing Business with WFP, both for food, goods and services.
+To be considered for registration, potential suppliers of food, goods and services must provide correct information and ensure that the items offered are within the WFP core procurement requirements.
+A full list can be found here, which covers food, goods and services.

 Submitting a completed application through the UNGM does not mean that a supplier will be automatically added to the WFP supplier database.

-Registration will depend on WFP's evaluation of a company's experience, its ability to perform and financial soundness as well as the relevance of the goods or services offered.
-WFP reserves the right to publicly post the details of tender awards, including supplier name and total contract value.
+Registration will depend on WFP's evaluation of a company's experience, its ability to perform and financial soundness, as well as the relevance of the goods or services offered.
+WFP reserves the right to publicly post the details of tender awards, including the supplier's name and total contract value.

 What does registration on the WFP Supplier Roster mean?